JasperTresidder/Reolink_Camera_Viewer/README.md

 ## Setup
-Change the ip address, username and password in main.py Change the ip address in requestvideo.sh.
-There are three of them
+Change the ip address, username and password in main.py

 recreate the conda environment using the yml file and conda.
 Open up linux terminal, mac terminal, or windows CMD